hackclub/hackclub/workshops/colorful_grammar/README.md

 })
 ```

-This initializes a new instance of the WordPos library with a dictionary to identify words with.
+This initializes a new instance of the WordPOS library with a dictionary to identify words with.

 Under this, add